Ares-Developers/Ares-docs/new/omnicrusher.rst

 not.
 Like when a Battle Fortress deliberately closes in on a group of enemy tanks, and is then lured into an ambush and overpowered itself.

-:game:`Ares` allows to deactivate the agressive behavior.
+:game:`Ares` allows deactivating the aggressive behavior.

 :tagdef:`[TechnoType]OmniCrusher.Aggressive=boolean`
   Whether or not a unit should try to crush its target aggressively.
 If